-- \ Guitar, Piano, or Organ majors may substitute Band for Choir.
-Fall Marching Band must include KINE 1116 or 1136. - \\ Recital Attendance class is mandatory.
-See course description for MUSI 0005. - \\\ A score of 70 is required on the Music Theory Placement Test in order to begin the Music Theory sequence.
-Students who do not pass the Music Theory Placement Test must enroll in Music Fundamentals (MUSI 1301 followed by MUSI 1302) in order to prepare for the Music Theory and Ear Training/Sightreading sequence. - \\\\ The above courses should transfer as a block according to the Music Field of Study as mandated by the Texas Higher Education Coordinating Board in 2000.
+\\Four semesters of Recital Attendance class is mandatory.
+See course description for MUSI 0005.

+\\\A score of 70 is required on the Music Theory Placement Test in order to begin the Music Theory sequence.
+Students who do not pass the Music Theory Placement Test must enroll in Music Fundamentals (MUSI 1301 followed by MUSI 1302) in order to prepare for the Music Theory and Ear Training/Sightreading sequence.

+- \\\\The above courses should transfer as a block according to the Music Field of Study as mandated by the Texas Higher Education Coordinating Board in 2000.
 The receiving institution should be contacted upon admission to TVCC to guarantee all requirements.
-If there are any problems with transfer, refer to www.thecb.state.tx.us/ctc/ip/ core11\00/index.htm - \\\\\ The Piano or Organ major must study a secondary instrument (or voice) in lieu of Piano Class. - \\\\\\ If a music major cannot enroll in a required piano class because of a conflict with the academic schedule, or because of capacity enrollment in classes, the student is permitted to study piano in private, applied piano lessons.
+If there are any problems with transfer, refer to www.thecb.state.tx.us/ctc/ip/core11\00/index.htm - \\\\\ The Piano or Organ major must study a secondary instrument (or voice) in lieu of Piano Class.
+See your advisor. - \\\\\\ If a music major cannot enroll in a required piano class because of a conflict with the academic schedule, or because of capacity enrollment in classes, the student is permitted to study piano in private, applied piano lessons.
 The student is held accountable for the same course of study as the piano class.